Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

     [`accounts`] Guests can register a new account to reserve rental bikes

+    [`accounts`] Guests can login in to existing account to reserve rental bikes

 ### Bike Rental Customer Goals

-    [`bike rental`] Authenticated guests can view reservation status of all bikes
+    [`bike rental`] Authenticated customers can view reservation status of all bikes

-    [`bike rental`] Authenticated guests can reserve a rental bike
+    [`bike rental`] Authenticated customers can reserve a rental bike

-    [`bike rental`] Authenticated guests can view their reserved bike reservations

-    [`bike rental`] Authenticated guests can cancel their reserved bike reservations
+    [`bike rental`] Authenticated customers can cancel their reserved bike reservations

 ### Bike Rental Employee Goals